-"Demonstration fights" with the participation of Kadyrov's kids caused a scandal in Russia
+"Demonstration fights" with the participation of underage kids of the Chechen leader, Ramzan Kadyrov, caused a scandal in Russia

 Ramzan Kadyrov, the head of the Russian republic of Chechnya, has been criticised for putting his three young sons into the ring to fight in a mixed martial arts (MMA) tournament.
 The head of the Russian MMA Union, Fedor Emelianenko, has led the wave of criticism against the event, and Kadyrov in particular, labeling the children’s participation “unacceptable.”
 The Kremlin declared that those fights should become a cause for a check of the supervisory authorities.

 The "Akhmat" children's martial arts tournament was held in Grozny, Chechnya on October 4 on the eve of Chechen President Ramzan Kadyrov's birthday.
 Three of the children were sons of Chechen leader Ramzan Kadyrov - 10-year-old Akhmad, 9-year-old Zelimkhan and 8-year-old Adam.
 Akhmad knocked out another boy on Tuesday in front of his father and a packed arena in Chechnya and won the “youth division” in 14 seconds.
 Eli Kadyrov and Adam Kadyrov also won their bouts, the latter trading blows and grappling with his opponent before throwing him to the ground.